lizmat/Memoize/README.md

 Normally, `Memoize` caches your function's return values into an ordinary Perl hash variable.
 However, you might like to have the values cached on the disk, so that they persist from one run of your program to the next, or you might like to associate some other interesting semantics with the cached values.

-The argument to `CACHE` must either the string `MEMORY` or an object that performs the `Associative` role.
+The argument to `CACHE` must either the string `MEMORY`, the string `MULTI` or an object that performs the `Associative` role.

     MEMORY
+    MULTI
     %hash

   * `MEMORY`

 `MEMORY` means that return values from the function will be cached in an ordinary Perl 6 hash.
 The hash will not persist after the program exits.
 This is the default.

+  * `MULTI`

+`MULTI` means that return values from the function will be cached in a Perl 6 hash that has been hardened to function correctly in a multi-threaded program (which is slower due to necessary locking).
+The hash will not persist after the program exits.

   * `%hash`